-Procedure Act, section (3)(c).
-See also section 3-113(a) and section 3-116 of the 1981 Model 1 2 State Administrative Procedures Act.
-Section 504(a) governs the timing of judicial review 3 proceedings to contest any rule on the ground of noncompliance with the procedural 4 requirements of this [act].
-The scope of challenges permitted under Section 504(a) includes all 5 applicable requirements of article 3 for the type of rule being challenged.
-6 7 SECTION 315.
+1 Comment 2 3 4 5 6 7 8 9 This section is a slightly modified form of the 1961 Model State Administrative Procedure Act, section (3)(c).
+See also section 3-113(a) and section 3-116 of the 1981 Model State Administrative Procedures Act.
+Section 504(a) governs the timing of judicial review proceedings to contest any rule on the ground of noncompliance with the procedural requirements of this [act].
+The scope of challenges permitted under Section 504(a) includes all applicable requirements of article 3 for the type of rule being challenged.
+10 SECTION 315.
 FILING OF RULES.
-An agency shall file in written and electronic 8 format with the [publisher] each rule it adopts, including a rule adopted under Section 309(a) or 9 under Section 309(b), and all rules existing on [the effective date of this [act]] that have not 10 previously been filed.
-The filing must be done as soon after adoption of the rule as practical.
-11 The [publisher] shall affix to each rule and statement a certification of the time and date of filing 12 and keep a permanent register open to public inspection of all filed rules and attached concise 13 explanatory statements.
-In filing a rule, each agency shall use a standard form prescribed by the 14 [publisher].
-15 Comment 16 This section is based on the 1961 Model State Administrative Procedure Act, Section 17 4(a) and its expansion in the 1981 MSAPA, Section 3-114.
-18 SECTION 316.
+An agency shall file in written and electronic 11 form with the [publisher] each rule it adopts, including a rule adopted under Section 309(a) or 12 direct final (b).
+The agency shall file a rule not later than [ ] days after adoption.
+The 13 [publisher] shall keep open to public inspection a permanent register of all filed rules and 14 concise explanatory statements.
+The [publisher] shall affix to each rule a certification of the time 15 and date of filing.
+The [publisher] shall publish the notice of adopted rules in the [administrative 16 bulletin].
+In filing a rule, each agency shall use a standard form prescribed by the [publisher].
+17 Comment 18 19 20 21 22 This section is based on the 1961 Model State Administrative Procedure Act, Section 4(a) and its expansion in the 1981 MSAPA, Section 3-114.
+Section 201(g)(1) provides that the administrative bulletin must contain newly filed adopted rules.
+This section provides that the publisher is responsible for publishing the notice of adopted rules in the administrative bulletin.
+23 SECTION 316.
 EFFECTIVE DATE OF RULES.
-19 20 (a) Except as otherwise provided in subsection (b), (c), or (d), [unless disapproved by the 21 [rules review committee] or [withdrawn by the agency under Section 703] after [the effective 22 date of this [act] each rule adopted, and the repeal of a rule, becomes effective [60] days after 23 publication of the rule in the [administrative bulletin] [on the [publisher]'s Internet website.]
-24 (b) The adoption of a rule may become effective on a later date than that established by subsection (a) if the later date is required by another statute or specified in the rule.
+24 (a) Except as otherwise provided in this section, [unless disapproved by the [rules review 25 committee] or [withdrawn by the agency under Section 703,] each rule adopted and the repeal of 26 a rule, becomes effective [30] days after publication of the rule in the [administrative bulletin] 27 [on the [publisher]'s Internet website.]
+28 (b) The adoption of a rule may become effective on a later date than that established by 29 subsection (a) if the later date is required by law other than this [act] or specified in the rule.